Praa Sands Beach

 A wonderful destination if you have kids to entertain, they’ll love the beach which is great for sand castles, the shoreline is great for splashing about in and you won’t have to walk miles from the car park.
 Also it’s a pretty good stop off point just for a coffee where you can sit back and soak up the sun.

-Lifeguard cover during weekends in April.
-Full lifeguard cover from 5th of May to 30th of September.
-Weeekend lifeguard cover in October and during the week of the 20th-28th of October (2018).
+Full lifeguard cover from 1st of May to 26th of September.
+Weeekend lifeguard cover in October and during the week of the half-term at the end of October (2021).